Should My Bilingual Family Drop a Language? 6 Reasons To Quit

 Of course, we shouldn’t give up at the first sign of a setback.
 And fluency should not be the only goal.

-In fact, bilingual families range from a spectrum of fluency.
-Kids may understand a language but prefer to speak another.
-Likewise, grandparents may understand a language but feel more comfortable speaking another.
+In fact, bilingual families range in fluency.
+Kids may understand one language but prefer to speak another, and grandparents may understand one language but feel more comfortable speaking another.

-Even a small amount of language exposure can serve as seeds for future learning.
+Even a small amount of language exposure can be a seed for future learning.

 Recommended: Why Books Are the Best Gifts for Bilingual Kids